Yonatankinfe/tf-recommender-lightweight-system/README.md

 # Content-Based Recommendation System

-This project implements a lightweight, simple content-based recommendation system using Python, TensorFlow/Keras for neural network embeddings, and FastAPI for the RESTful API.
+This project implements a lightweight recommendation system, simple content-based recommendation system using Python, TensorFlow/Keras for neural network embeddings, and FastAPI for the RESTful API.

 ## Features